nacharya/edgex_access/README_EDGEX_ACCESS.md

 ```

-### edgex_object
+### EdgexObject

-Each data object in any store is represented as an edgex_object.
+Each data object in any store is represented as an EdgexObject.
 At the time of
 the object creation , only the name is used.
-The edgex_object uses the URI passed in
+The EdgexObject uses the URI passed in
 and checks against the stores to determine which store this object is part of.

-edgex_object parses the URI to determine which store and bucket this is a part of
+EdgexObject parses the URI to determine which store and bucket this is a part of

 ### edgex_access